manolaz/amoca-hedera-dapp/README.md

 npm run dev
 ```

-## Key considerations for integrating Hedera
+## Key considerations when integrating Hedera

 The Hedera network provides gRPC and REST APIs that are consumed by Hedera SDKs and network
 users.